Welcome to the Atlanta Self-Guided Walking Tour

 As we pass the APEX Museum, dedicated to Black history in Atlanta, we’ll turn back the clock to a time before the Civil Rights Movement, when half of Atlanta’s population wasn’t even allowed to vote.
 We’ll step into the Martin Luther King, Jr. Historical District and walk to Auburn Ave, where King was born.

-As we continue through this historic neighborhood on the Atlanta walking tour, we’ll give you the whole story of King, from his formative years to his studies in the ministry and, finally, his world-changing activism.
+As we continue through this historic neighborhood on the Atlanta tours experience, we’ll give you the whole story of King, from his formative years to his studies in the ministry and, finally, his world-changing activism.
 We’ll stop by the World Peace Rose Garden and a statue of Mahatma Gandhi.
 There, we’ll learn Gandhi’s importance to King and the Civil Rights Movement as a whole.

 After we walk the International Civil Rights Walk of Fame, we’ll hear about King’s shocking assassination and his enduring legacy, which is felt even to this day.
 Finally, we’ll visit the King Center, hear more about Coretta Scott King, and conclude our Atlanta walking tour at the home of King’s birth.